-Net deferred losses recorded in AOCI, net of tax, for forward contracts that will mature in the next 12 months total \$5.0 million.
-These losses are expected to be offset by anticipated gains in the value of the forecasted underlying hedged item.
-Amounts related to the cross currency swaps and interests rate swap expected to be reclassified from AOCI into income in the next 12 months total \$7.2 million.
+Net deferred gains recorded in AOCI, net of tax, for forward contracts that will mature in the next 12 months total \$3.4 million.
+These gains are expected to be offset by anticipated losses in the value of the forecasted underlying hedged item.
+Amounts related to the cross currency swaps expected to be reclassified to AOCI into income in the next 12 months total \$5.0 million.

-The effect of derivative instruments not designated as cash flow hedges recognized in other income and expense for 2022 and 2021 was an expense of \$32.0 million and income of \$21.9 million, respectively.
+The effect of derivative instruments not designated as cash flow hedges recognized in other income and expense for 2023 and 2022 was an expense of \$13.7 million and expense of \$32.0 million, respectively.